api-platform/docs/core/configuration.md

             # The name of the query parameter to enable or disable the partial pagination.
             partial_parameter_name: 'partial'

+            # To enable or disable pagination for all resource collections by default.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_enabled instead.
+            enabled: true

+            # To allow partial pagination for all resource collections.
+            # This improves performances by skipping the `COUNT` query.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_partial instead.
+            partial: false

+            # To allow the client to enable or disable the pagination.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_client_enabled instead.
+            client_enabled: false

+            # To allow the client to set the number of items per page.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_client_items_per_page instead.
+            client_items_per_page: false

+            # To allow the client to enable or disable the partial pagination.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_client_partial instead.
+            client_partial: false

+            # The default number of items per page.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_items_per_page instead.
+            items_per_page: 30

+            # The maximum number of items per page.
+            # Deprecated since 2.6 and will be removed in 3.0, use defaults.pagination_maximum_items_per_page instead.
+            maximum_items_per_page: ~

     mapping:
         # The list of paths with files or directories where the bundle will look for additional resource files.